 Providing students the opportunity to pursue the intersection between science, engineering, technology, and math are what careers in applied mathematics are all about.
 Florida Tech graduates often accept teaching positions, choose to work in finance or business, or become part of a government research laboratory.
 Because the applied mathematics program at Florida Tech is interdisciplinary, graduates find a wealth of careers in applied mathematics available to them.

 The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook.
 According to the bureau, careers in math are forecast to continue to grow 14% on average through 2020.
 Check the handbook for job descriptions, job outlook, and information on similar occupations.

 Graduates with a master’s in applied mathematics work in a variety of industries including government labs and research agencies, medical device manufacturers, chemical companies, electronics firms, and aerospace companies.
 Florida Tech’s customizable curriculum makes it easy for graduates to become experts in a specialized field, making them even more attractive to employers.

 Graduate students can look forward to applied mathematics careers such as:

 Some examples of the organizations, corporations and research institutes that hire mathematicians include:

-On average, graduates with a Ph.D. have higher salaries and employment rates than those with a master's or bachelor's degree, according to the U.S. Bureau of Labor Statistics.
+On average, graduates with a PhD have higher salaries and employment rates than those with a master’s or bachelor’s degree, according to the BLS.
 Doctoral graduates can continue into academia as professors teaching the next generation of students or bring their expertise into the workforce as consultants.
-For full-time doctoral graduate research assistants, full-pay tuition scholarships are available.
+For full-time doctoral graduate research assistants at Florda Tech, full-pay tuition scholarships are available.